BilboTheHobbyist/maCaptcheck/readme.md

 1. Run composer install.
 2. Copy settings.template.php to settings.php and plug in your settings.
 3. Install the database (from `database.sql` ?).
-4. Customize captcheck.js with the correct api_url.
-5. Follow the [How to Use](#how-to-use) section and the example setup in test.html and test.php.
+4. Follow the [How to Use](#how-to-use) section and the example setup in test.html and test.php.

 ## Execution Flow